janhaak/herring-cove/cv.md

 #### Haak Systems
 ##### *2011 to Current* (own company for side projects)
 Built an [**NFC** enabled app](http://www.businesswire.com/news/home/20150710005103/en/Thinfilm-World-Introduce-%E2%80%9CSmart-Wine-Bottle%E2%80%9D-Featuring#.VfAzgJ2qqkp) leveraging Internet of Things (**IoT**) tech to identify and fight counterfeit wine for Australian vineyards selling into the Chinese market.
 Project now extended to validating other Australian made items internationally.
 Built a mine tenement management system in the **Cloud** using **Microsoft Azure** PaaS to lower ongoing support costs.
-Worked on a [complex robot system](https://www.youtube.com/watch?v=xK6LWGfC72o) designed to automate analysis or iron ore samples, and another robot that used **Computer Vision** to QA and stack freshly minted gold coins.
+Worked on a [complex robot system](https://www.youtube.com/watch?v=xK6LWGfC72o) designed to automate analysis of iron ore samples, and another robot that used **Computer Vision** to QA and stack freshly minted gold coins.
 Built a **drone** for a [Outback UAV Challenge](http://uavchallenge.org/), and planning to re-enter.
 Working on an **IoT** project for divers to monitor water quality and visibility at various recreational dive sites.

 #### Ajilon Australia
 ##### *2010 to Current* (full-time contractor)